rockwayrobotics/FRC-2025/vision/Notes.md

 - [ ] figure out camera calibration and correct fx,fy values
 - [ ] print checkerboard for calibration and document the process
 - [ ] sort out transform from camera frame to match field frame
-- [ ] try to increase max AprilTag distance again...
+- [ ] try to increase max AprilTag distance at 640x480 again...
+- [ ] learn how to extract ambiguous poses to pull out the right one